QUICC-FOR/STModel-Band/README.md

 # STModel-Band

-Second run on simulation with 100 meters of res
+Second run of STM simulations with 100 meters of res